stargatedaw/stargate-sbsms/README.md

 has diverged significantly from the original.

 # Current Differences
-* Support for Unicode/UTF-16/widechar file paths for `soundstretch.exe`
-  on Windows (as to say, does not fail when run on non US/English locales)
+* Support for Unicode/UTF-16/widechar file paths for `sbsms.exe` CLI args on Windows (as to say, does not fail when run on non US/English locales)
 * Unused functionality (in Stargate DAW) has been stripped away, this is now just the CLI without the library
 * Remove the original build system (clunky, outdated autotools), replace with a streamlined and simple Makefile
-* Vastly improved support for Windows/MSYS2 and M1 Mac
+* Vastly improved support for Windows/MSYS2, M1 Mac and ARM on Linux
 * Remove all x86 assembly language

 # Original README